Category Archives: Monaco Royals

 Marie of Lorraine, Princess of Monaco; Credit – Wikipedia

 On June 13, 1688, in the Chapel Royal at the Palace of Versailles in Versailles, France, Antonio married Marie of Lorraine, the daughter of Louis of Lorraine, Count of Armagnac and Catherine de Neufville.
 Marie’s father was a member of the House of Guise, a cadet branch of the House of Lorraine, and held the rank of prince étranger at the French court.
-Her mother was the daughter of Nicolas de Neufville, Duke of Villeroy, a Marshal of France and the governor of King Louis XIV during his childhood.
+Her mother was the daughter of Nicolas de Neufville, Duke of Villeroy, a Marshal of France, and the governor of King Louis XIV during his childhood.
 Both King Louis XIV and his morganatic second wife Françoise d’Aubigné, Marquise de Maintenon approved of the marriage.
-Louis XIV gave the couple a chateau just outside of Paris as a wedding gift.
+Louis XIV gave the couple a chateau outside of Paris as a wedding gift.
 The marriage was not happy.
 Antonio had affairs and illegitimate children and Marie responded by finding lovers of her own.

 Louise Hippolyte, Antonio’s eldest surviving daughter and successor; Credit – Wikipedia